Sexual assault and harassment cases up significantly at military service academies despite prevention efforts, Pentagon survey finds - WFIN

 The number of reports of sexual assault to authorities increased at two of the service academies, and decreased at the third.

-Fifty-six reports of sexual assault were made last year at the U.S. Military Academy at West Point, compared with 50 the previous year, showing an increase to 56, up from 50 the year before.
+Fifty-six reports of sexual assault were made last year at the U.S. Military Academy at West Point, compared with 50 the previous year.
 Thirty-two reports of sexual assault were made at the U.S. Naval Academy, compared with 29 the previous year.

 The U.S. Air Force Academy reported a decrease — 29 reports of sexual assault in 2018, down from 33 the previous year.